Extension of Arakelyan's Theorem: Arakeljan sets and Arakeljan's Theorem

 In this paper we will generalize an important theorem in the field of Complex approximation, namely we will generalize \emph{Arakeljan's Theorem}.
-It is well known by Weirstrass Approximation Theorem that in a real closed interval, any continuous function can be approximated uniformly by polynomials.
-In the complex case things are different.
-Since polynomials are analytic, by Morera's Theorem it follows that if $f$ is uniformly approximated by polynomials, then $f$ better be an analytic function.
-However, $f$ being analytic is not enough to guarantee uniform approximation by polynomials.
-This is indeed the case if we let $f(z)={1}/{z}$ defined on the annulus $F=\lbrace z\in\mathbb{C}:\frac{1}{2}<z<2\rbrace.$ Even though $f$ is analytic in $F$, in this case $f$ cannot be approximated by polynomials because by Cauchy's theorem if $f$ was approximated by polynomials, the contour integral around the unit circle would have to be equal to zero.
-However direct computation shows it is equal to $\frac{1}{2\pi}$ instead.
-Of course this happens because $f$ cannot be analytically continued inside the unit circle, which occurs because $F$ has a bounded connected component(a hole) in its complement.\\ A special case of \emph{Runge's Theorem} states that any function $f$ that is analytic on a domain $G$ which contains a compact set $F$, can be uniformly approximated by polynomials provided $F$ has a connected complement.
-Runge's Theorem is a classical theorem and it essentially serves as the starting point of Complex Approximation.
-The theorem in all of its generality does not require $F$ to have a connected complement, and thus the approximation in general is not by polynomials but rather by rational functions.
-The theorem also asserts that the poles of those rational functions may be chosen freely to lie anywhere in the respective connected component on $G\setminus F$ they lie at.
-As a corollary when $G\setminus F$ has a single component the pole may be chosen to be at "$\infty$", thus $f$ may be approximated by polynomials rather than rational functions.
-Another well known theorem is \emph{Mergelyan's Theorem} which improves Runge's Theorem when $F$ has a connected complement.
-The theorem states that any function that is continuous on a compact set $F\subset\mathbb{C}$ and analytic on $F^o$ can be uniformly approximated by polynomials on $F$, provided our set $F$ has a connected complement.\\ {Arakaljan's Theorem} on the other hand deals with analytic functions defined in more general sets $F$ that are neither compact nor do they have connected complement.
-Consequently we don't expect the approximation to be by polynomials. \\ To this end, let $G\subset\mathbb{C}$ be an arbitrary domain and $F\subset G$ a relatively closed subset of $G$. {Arakeljan's Theorem} provides conditions that determine whether a function $f\in A(F)$ can be approximated on $F$ by functions $g\in Hol(G).$
+A more well known theorem is \emph{Mergelyan's Theorem} which states that any function that is continuous on a compact set $F\subset\mathbb{C}$ and analytic on $F^o$ can be uniformly approximated by polynomials on $F$, provided our set $F$ has a connected compliment.\\ {Arakaljan's Theorem} on the other hand deals with analytic functions defined in more general sets $F$ that are not necessarily simply connected nor compact.
+Consequently we don't expect the approximation to be by polynomials. \\ To this end let $G\subset\mathbb{C}$ be an arbitrary domain and $F\subset G$ a relatively closed subset of $G$. {Arakeljan's Theorem} provides conditions that determine whether a function $f\in A(F)$ can be approximated on $F$ by functions $g\in Hol(G)$